AbelVM/abelvm.github.io/_carto/firemen-coverage-madrid.md

     text: "[OSM](http://www.openstreetmap.com)"
 ---

 Based on the firemen stations locations extracted from [OSM](http://www.openstreetmap.com) and generating the isochrones using CARTO included analyses, this map showcase the coverage of firemen service in Madrid area.
-Using a water realted styling, the visual message is quite straight forward.
+Using a water related styling, the visual message is quite straight forward.
 The color scale describes the max time needed for the firemen to reach a place, and the "depth" symbolize the amount of assets that would be available at that place in that time, the deeper the better.

 {% raw %}
 <iframe width="100%" height="520" frameborder="0" src="https://team.carto.com/u/abel/builder/101f1c1a-c91b-11e6-9357-0e3ff518bd15/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>